Menu

 Good to know:

-In London, you are expected to tip in restaurants between 10% and 15% for a decent service if it's not automatically added to your bill.
+In London, you are expected to tip in restaurants between 10% and 15% for decent service if it's not automatically added to your bill.
 However, you can refuse to tip if you are unhappy with the service.
 Black cab drivers in London expect to receive an additional 10% of the fare.

-What we like about London is that there's plenty of free entertainment for all ages and tastes.
-For example, some of the world's most prominent museums, such as the Museum of London and the Natural History Museum, are free.
 If you are an outdoorsy expat, there are many beautiful parks in London, such as the 350-acre Hyde Park, the Kensington Gardens, or the Wimbledon Common, where you can walk, jog, cycle, or enjoy a picnic.
-Also, there are many free festivals in London, especially during the summer; the Notting Hill Carnival is London's biggest street party every year on the last weekend of August.
+There are also many free festivals in London, especially during the summer; the Notting Hill Carnival is London's biggest street party every year on the last weekend of August, attracting over a million visitors.

 Useful link: